Search

 Back to top

-Bending the wrist or moving the fingers brings muscles and tendons into action.
-For example, when a person bends a finger, the tendon moves about two inches.
+For example, bending the wrist or moving the fingers brings muscles and tendons into action.
+When a person bends a finger, the tendon moves about two inches.
 The tendons of the hand are encased in sheaths, or sleeves through which the tendons slide.
 The inner wall of the sheaths contains cells that produce a slippery fluid to lubricate the tendons.
 Lubrication is essential for the normal and smooth functioning of the tendons.
 With repetitive or excessive movement of the hand, the lubrication system may malfunction.
-It may not produce enough fluid or it may produce a fluid with poor lubricating qualities.
-Failure of the lubricating system creates friction between the tendon and its sheath causing inflammation and swelling of the tendon area.
+It may not produce enough fluid, or it may produce a fluid with poor lubricating qualities.
+Failure of the lubricating system creates friction between the tendon and its sheath, causing inflammation and swelling in the tendon area.
 In turn, the swelling squeezes the median nerve in the wrist or carpal tunnel.
 Repeated episodes of inflammation cause fibrous tissue to form.
-The fibrous tissue thickens the tendon sheath, and hinders tendon movement.
+The fibrous tissue thickens the tendon sheath and hinders tendon movement.

 What are the occupational factors of carpal tunnel syndrome?